TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-secure-your-systems.md

 But why is software still insecure even though the tech is new?

-### 2. An application is as secure as its weakest link.
+### 2. An application is as secure as its weakest link

 A common saying in cybersecurity goes like this: